amirlogic/useful-links/Python/PyMuPDF/README.md

 doc.extract_image(xref)
 ```

-There are two ways of getting the xref:
+There are two ways for getting the xref:

 ```python